-One could argue that rates payable on non-residential properties are tax deductible at the minimum of the company tax rate, currently 25%.
+One could argue that rates payable on non-residential properties are tax deductible at the minimum of the company tax rate, currently 25% (small or medium businesses).
 Therefore, non-residential have a 25% better capacity to pay.
 That being the case, it would be fair that differential rates for non-residential properties be set up to a ceiling of 25% premium on residential properties.